General University Reference Utility

 A residence hall shall be evacuated immediately upon the sounding of a fire alarm signal.
 The evacuation shall be under the supervision of those members designated as being responsible for the evacuation.

-Fire drills shall be conducted at least once in every calendar month.
+Scheduled fire drills shall be conducted at least once in every calendar month when classes are in session.
 All occupants shall participate.

 Coordinators (Residence Life staff) are responsible for the following:

 - Establish, coordinate, post and inform all occupants of the fire drill evacuation plan for each residence hall under his/her jurisdiction.

 - Schedule fire drills and notify Police, Housing, and the Physical Plant Service Desk and/or appropriate Maintenance and Operations Departments when drills will be held in each residence hall.
 Drills are to be held at different times and days each month.

 - Complete the Summary Report (reference 2) Drill Documentation Report and submit electronic version to Office of Residence Life. copies as indicated.

 - Assign personnel required for implementing the fire drill evacuation plan, i.e. Checkers, Trailers, and Command Post (Control Point) personnel.